ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 - Form to input, time, speed, elevation gain
 - Display all workouts in a list
 - Display all workouts on the map
+- Store workout data in the browser using local storage API
+- On page load, read the saved data from local storage and display

 **FlowChart:** _What we will build_